rudymatela/udge/README.md

 write the problem description in markdown and create input and output cases following [Udge's Problem directory] format.
-Udge comes with three example problems illustrating this.
+Udge comes with four example problems illustrating this.

 [Udge's Problem directory]: #problem-directory